hkirk/swtafp-slides/slides/12/actor-2.md

 * Use Pool actor unless
     1. Router should be able to send via `ActorSelection`
     2. You router cannot (for some reason) be responsible for routees
-    3. You need to be able to send to different actors
+    3. You need to be able to send to different types of actors

 ---